-In addition to financial assistance to run the league, JCS planned and held the HigashihiroshimaMazda-kai Cup and other exchange events.
+In addition to providing financial assistance to run the league, JCS organized the Higashihiroshima Mazda-kai Cup as an exchange event.
 Through the Higashihiroshima Mazda-kai, JCS also helped organize events to promote interaction with people in welfare facilities and other community events.

 To contribute to the mutual growth and benefit of the company and the community through partnership

-Yoshiwa Kogyo Co., Ltd., which manufactures and sells automotive parts, concluded in June 2007 an agreement called "Community and Business Partnership (One Village, One Company: Shimane*2)" with the town of Yoshika in Shimane Prefecture, where its plant is located.
+Yoshiwa Kogyo Co., Ltd., which manufactures and sells automotive parts, concluded in June 2007 an agreement called "Community and Business Partnership (One Village, One Company: Shimane*1)" with the town of Yoshika in Shimane Prefecture, where its plant is located.
 Through this partnership, the company supports community revitalization.

 By continuously implementing the agreement, Yoshiwa Kogyo helped the town of Yoshika to boost its local industries in an economic ripple effect, expanding the market for local products, and increasing employment.
-Meanwhile, for Yoshiwa Kogyo, benefits included business development utilizing community resources, a safe and secure food supply for employees, welfare benefits for the families of employees, and employment stability.
+Meanwhile, for Yoshiwa Kogyo, benefits included business development using community resources, a safe and secure food supply for employees, welfare benefits for the families of employees, and employment stability.
 The agreement truly provided mutual benefits for both parties.

 Mazda Processing Chugoku continuously maintained the AEDs.
 During the in-house disaster drill held in November, all employees were lectured on the use of an AED, to ensure that they can properly use an AED in case of emergency.